Dynamic Client Registration Explained

 In either of these two cases, the client application obtains an initial access token.
 This first token is used only for registering a specific instance of the application.
 To limit this token’s usage, it has a special scope called

 dcr.
 This scope is included because the application asks for it when performing the client credential flow or one of the flows that authenticates the user.

-dcr scope, the resulting token will not include it and the app will not be able to register itself.
+Warning 'DCR Scope'If the application does not ask for the `dcr` scope, the resulting token will not include it and the app will not be able to register itself.